General Degree Requirements

-Students will explore concepts and theories of education systems around the world, including the cultural and historical bases of these systems and the spread of educational trends across the globe.
-Alternative theories and definitions of development, as expressed in international education institutions, will be evaluated.
-The student will be required to consider the challenges of reform, and unique practices in international contexts.
+Students in this Doctoral level course will explore that underpin education systems around the world, including the cultural and historical bases of these systems and the global spread of educational trends.
+Alternative theories and definitions of development as expressed in international education institutions will be evaluated.
+Students will be required to consider the challenges of reform and unique practices in international contexts.
 In addition, students will integrate an understanding of diverse educational perspectives through the evaluation of worldwide educational systems.

 Global Perspective on Ethical Issues